Technology Due Diligence in Private Equity: The Technical Debt No One Discloses

 The PE firm bought a business whose technical limits were never underwritten.

-Across PE portfolios, the firms that consistently preserve value don’t just execute well.
-We’ve seen this same arc across software-heavy acquisitions:
+Across PE portfolios, the firms that consistently preserve value do not just execute well.
+They underwrite technical truth early enough to change the decision itself.

 Good technical diligence is not meant to make a deal feel safe.
 It is meant to make execution predictable.